Afcon 2021 qualifiers: Ntseki announces Bafana Bafana squad to face Ghana and Sudan | Goal.com

 Midfielders : Kamohelo Mokotjo (Brentford), Bongani Zungu (Amiens), Thato Mokeke (Cape Town City), Dean Furman (SuperSport United), Lebohang Phiri (Guingamp FC), Mothobi Mvala (Highlands Park), Themba Zwane (Mamelodi Sundowns), Thembinkosi Lorch (Orlando Pirates), Percy Tau (Club Brugge), Thulani Serero (Al Jazira), Aubrey Modiba (SuperSport United)

-Forwards : Lebo Mothiba (Strausborg), Bradley Grobler (SuperSport United), Kermit Erasmus (Cape Town City).
+Forwards: Lebo Mothiba (Strasbourg), Bradley Grobler (SuperSport United), Kermit Erasmus (Cape Town City).